Why Does the Renter vs Homeowner Solar Comparison Matter?

 | Year 5 | +$60 + $240 = +$300 net profit | -$8,400 + $1,400 = -$7,000 |

-These projections use: renter system cost $900, renter annual savings $240 (400W system at 15 cents/kWh), homeowner system cost $14,000 after ITC, homeowner annual savings $1,400.
+These projections use: renter system cost $900, renter annual savings $240 (400W system at 15 cents/kWh), homeowner system cost $20,000 (the federal residential tax credit expired in 2025; apply any available state incentives for your state), homeowner annual savings $1,400.
 Your numbers will vary based on electricity rates from EIA data and local sun hours per NREL PVWatts.

 At the 5-year mark: the renter is $300 ahead.
 The homeowner is still $7,000 in the hole.
 In high-electricity-cost states (California, New York, Massachusetts), the homeowner's annual savings are higher, and they may break even in year 8 or 9 instead of year 10 or 12.
 But the renter still breaks even much faster because the investment is so much smaller.